 Why do organizations need a dedicated platform for their metrics?

-Organizations need a metrics-first analytics platform because metrics become inconsistent, duplicated, and hard to trust when scattered across dashboards, spreadsheets, and ad hoc queries.
-A dedicated platform centralizes definitions, ownership, and governance so KPIs remain consistent, auditable, and reusable across every tool.
+Organizations need a dedicated metrics platform because metrics become inconsistent, duplicated, and hard to trust when scattered across dashboards, spreadsheets, and ad hoc queries.
+A dedicated platform centralizes definitions, ownership, and governance so KPIs remain consistent, auditable, and reusable across every tool—and ready for AI.

 The real problem isn't dashboards

 Dashboards are presentation.
 They only reflect whatever logic sits behind the charts.
-When each dashboard defines metrics locally, the same KPI drifts into multiple versions and decisions slow down.
+When each dashboard defines metrics locally, the same KPI drifts into multiple versions.
+Teams disagree on numbers.
+Decisions slow down.
+AI assistants give conflicting answers because they're pulling from inconsistent sources.

 What a metrics platform centralizes

-- Single definition per metric: One owner, documented formula, dimensions, and data sources.
+• Single definition per metric: One owner, documented formula, dimensions, and data sources.
+No ambiguity.

-- Governance and trust signals: Certification, tagging, and role-based access make readiness obvious.
+• Governance and trust signals: Certification, tagging, and role-based access make readiness obvious.
+Teams know which metrics are trustworthy.

-- Change once, update everywhere: Fix or refine logic in one place; downstream views stay aligned.
+• Change once, update everywhere: Fix or refine logic in one place; downstream views, reports, and AI queries stay aligned.

-- Distribution beyond dashboards: The same metrics flow to spreadsheets, reports, chat, and AI assistants.
+• Distribution beyond dashboards: The same metrics flow to spreadsheets, reports, chat, AI assistants, and the flow of work—not just charts.

 Signs you've outgrown ad hoc metrics